microsoft/vscode-docs/docs/java/java-tomcat-jetty.md

 Visual Studio Code is a code editor-centric development tool, so it doesn't come with any embedded application server.
 For most servers, you will need to deploy them using the command line, and then use the appropriate debugger [configuration](https://code.visualstudio.com/docs/java/java-debugging#_configuration) if you wish to attach to it.

 On the other hand, we know that for certain Java workloads, server integration is very useful.
-With Visual Studio Code, you can find 3rd party extensions for popular application servers, for example [Tomcat](https://tomcat.apache.org/), [Jetty](https://www.eclipse.org/jetty/) and [Open Liberty](https://openliberty.io/), which are helpful when working with those servers locally.
+With Visual Studio Code, you can find third party extensions for popular application servers, for example [Tomcat](https://tomcat.apache.org/), [Jetty](https://www.eclipse.org/jetty/), and [Open Liberty](https://openliberty.io/), which are helpful when working with those servers locally.

 For [Spring Boot Dashboard](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-spring-boot-dashboard), see [Spring Boot in Visual Studio Code](/docs/java/java-spring-boot.md).